 How to apply the Hemingway effect in your work

-When you’re in a good flow state and know what needs to happen next, stop working.
-That’s right – resist the urge to push through and instead, walk away when you hit a natural stopping point that leaves you eager to return.
+When you’re nearing the end of your work session and know what needs to happen next, stop working.
+That’s right.
+Resist the urge to push through and instead, walk away when you hit a natural stopping point that leaves you eager to return.

 The key is to reframe interruptions in your work as opportunities to stoke your motivation.
 Done right, strategic pauses will have you itching to pick up where you left off.